Anger is often poorly understood and poorly managed, especially in children. What is it, why do we experience it and how can you help an angry child?

-In days gone by, angry boys would have fought it out verbally or physically.
-That is no longer acceptable.
+In days gone by, angry kids would have fought it out verbally or physically.
+That is no longer considered acceptable.
 And rightly so.
 However, we make a mistake when we teach kids that anger is dangerous and unacceptable.
-We must teach them how to understand it and manage it positively.
+We don’t want them to subvert it.
+We need to teach them how to understand it and manage it positively.

 Santa Maria College psychologist, Jane Carmignani says, “Unconsciously, adults add to the problem of kids subverting their anger.
 We often don’t try to understand a child’s anger.
 We see it from our point of view.
 We don’t think about the pressure they are under and the lack of control they have in their lives.
 Anger is a way of them taking control.
 Rather than acknowledging the anger and working through it in a healthy way, we punish it and give the message that anger is bad.”

 So, how can we positively guide kids in their experience of anger?

 - Acknowledge the anger.
 Whether or not you agree with your child about what is making them angry is almost irrelevant.
 They clearly see it as real and potent.
 Recognise that.

 - Give kids time and space.
 Sometimes, by trying to help we make things worse.
 Many emotional states can be reconciled and dissipated with a bit of time alone.